 By Summer Catt, Kiowa Wind Memorial Indigenous Youth Intern

 In celebration of Indigenous Education Month in November, the ROM Learning Department presented special events for school groups including Hoop Dancing led by Ryan Runearth, Treaty Teaching led by Akeesha Nadjiwon, Inuit Games led by Joshua Stribbell and Darryl Day, and Métis Fiddling led by Alyssa Delbaere-Sawchuk.
-Either before or after these workshops, the students engaged in gallery tours led by ROM Indigenous Knowledge Resource Teachers and ROM Teachers of the Daphne Cockwell Gallery of Canada: First Peoples.
+Either before or after these workshops, the students engaged in gallery tours led by ROM Indigenous Knowledge Resource Teachers and ROM Teachers of the Daphne Cockwell Gallery dedicated to First Peoples art & culture.

 For the first special event, Hoop Dancing, Ryan Runearth of Swan Lake First Nation taught a few teachings and some history of hoop dancing.
 Although the exact origins of the hoop dance are not fully known, it is thought to have come from the southern United States in the New Mexico area.
 The first hoops were made of willow wood bent to form a circle.
 The students first watched as Ryan showed them how he performs, then they got a chance to try it for themselves with a few hoops each.